arieltynan/Euler_027_CPP/README.md

 e.g. |11| = 11 and |-4| = 4

-Find the product of the coefficients,  and , for the quadratic expression that produces the maximum number of primes for consecutive values of , starting with .
+Find the product of the coefficients,  and , for the quadratic expression that produces the maximum number of primes for consecutive values of n, starting with n = 0.